You want to dispose of a guy? Give him a particularly nasty end? Don't want to get your hands dirty? The sand necktie is your best friend.

 - Sons of Anarchy: When the Sons visit their allies at the local Native Reservation who supply them with homegrown drugs, they witness the Indian tribal leader disposing of a man who crossed him by burying the man up to his neck, covering him in honey and setting fire ants on him.
 When the condemned man later overhears the biker leader conspiring behind the chief's back, the bikers kill him to make sure he won't be able to talk.

 - CSI: Happens to the Victim of the Week in "Jackpot".
-He is buried up to his shoulders in a hole in the forest, and then his neck and face is cut so he will bleed and attract predators.
+He is buried up to his shoulders in a hole in the forest, and then his neck and face are cut so he will bleed and attract predators.
 His head eventually becomes detached from his body.

 - Agatha Raisin: Inverted (literally) in "Agatha Raisin and the Potted Gardener".
 The Victim of the Week is found buried up to her neck in a large plant pot.
 Upside down.

-- A 1990's Australian crime series had the Victim of the Week buried this way during a beach party.
-Unfortunately someone with a grudge against the victim comes along and decides to fill in his mouth as well.
+- A 1990s Australian crime series had the Victim of the Week buried this way during a beach party.
+Unfortunately, someone with a grudge against the victim comes along and decides to fill in his mouth as well.